Flow-IPC/ipc/README.md

     - If one avoids copying X -- the basic cause of the slowness -- the difficulty/lack of reusability spikes further.

-## Abstract
+## How does Flow-IPC help?

-This is **Flow-IPC**: a C++ toolkit that makes IPC code:
+*Flow-IPC* makes IPC code:
-  - **easy** to write in reusable fashion -- transmitting **Cap'n Proto**-encoded structured data, **STL-compliant native C++ data structures**, binary blobs, and **native handles (FDs)**;
+  - *easy* to write in reusable fashion -- transmitting **Cap'n Proto**-encoded structured data, **STL-compliant native C++ data structures**, binary blobs, and **native handles (FDs)**;
-  - **highly performant** by seamlessly eliminating *all* copying of the transmitted data (**end-to-end zero-copy**).
+  - *highly performant* by seamlessly eliminating *all* copying of the transmitted data.
+     This is called *end-to-end zero-copy*.
-    - If you transmit [Cap'n Proto schema](https://capnproto.org/language.html)-based messages, you get zero-copy performance with Flow-IPC.
+    - If you transmit [Cap'n Proto schema](https://capnproto.org/language.html)-based messages, you get end-to-end zero-copy performance with Flow-IPC.
-    - If you share native C++ data structures, including arbitrarily nested STL-compliant containers and pointers, you also get zero-copy performance with Flow-IPC.
+    - If you share native C++ data structures, including arbitrarily nested STL-compliant containers and pointers, you also get end-to-end zero-copy performance with Flow-IPC.
 We provide access to shared memory for this purpose and manage SHM arenas automatically, so you need not worry about cleanup, naming, or allocation details.
       - In particular we integrate with [jemalloc](https://jemalloc.net), a commercial-grade thread-caching memory manager at the core of FreeBSD, Meta, and others.

-Here's an *example* of the performance gains you can expect when using Flow-IPC zero-copy transmission, from the included `perf_demo` tool.
+Here's an example of the performance gains you can expect when using Flow-IPC zero-copy transmission, from the included `perf_demo` tool.
 (Here we use Cap'n Proto-described data.
-Native C++ structures behave similarly.)
+Native C++ structures have a similar performance profile.)

 ![graph: perf_demo capnp-classic versus capnp-Flow-IPC](./src/doc/manual/assets/img/capnp_perf_v1.png)